jpsingleton/greener-nights-history/README.md

   The retrieved forecast data is stored (and versioned) in a JSON file (`greener-nights-history.json`) in this repository, creating an ongoing historical record.
 - **Historical Tracking:**
   The workflow tracks whether each date was **ever** forecasted as a greener night (new `wasGreenerNight` property), preserving this information even if subsequent forecasts change.
+- **iCal Calendar Export:**
+  An iCal/ICS calendar file (`greener-nights-history.ics`) is automatically generated from the historical data, allowing you to subscribe to or import greener nights directly into your calendar application.

 ## How it works